open-webrtc-toolkit/owt-server/doc/servermd/Server.md

         cd Release-<Version>/
         bin/daemon.sh start portal

-13. Choose a worker machine to run session-agent and/or webrtc-agent and/or avstream-agent and/or recording-agent and/or audio-agent and/or video-agent and/or sip-agent.
+13. Choose a worker machine to run conference-agent and/or webrtc-agent and/or streaming-agent and/or recording-agent and/or audio-agent and/or video-agent and/or sip-agent.
 This machine must be visible to other agent machines.
 If webrtc-agent or sip-agent is running on it, it must be visible to clients.

-    - If you want to use Intel<sup>®</sup> Visual Compute Accelerator (VCA) to run video agents, please follow section [Configure VCA nodes](#Conferencesection2_3_10) to enable nodes of Intel VCA as a visible seperated machine.
+    - If you want to use Intel<sup>®</sup> Visual Compute Accelerator (VCA) to run video agents, please follow section [Configure VCA nodes](#Conferencesection2_3_10) to enable nodes of Intel VCA as a visible separated machine.

-14. Edit the configuration items in Release-<Version>/{audio,video,session,webrtc,avstream,recording,sip}_agent/agent.toml.
+14. Edit the configuration items in Release-<Version>/{audio, video, conference, webrtc, streaming, recording, sip}_agent/agent.toml.
     - Make sure the [rabbit.port] and [rabbit.host] point to the RabbitMQ server
     - Make sure the [cluster.ip_address] or [cluster.network_interface] points to the correct network interface through which the media streams will flow to other cluster nodes.

-    Special for session-agent, edit session_agent/agent.toml
+    Special for conference-agent, edit conference_agent/agent.toml
     - Make sure the [mongo.dataBaseURL] points to the MongoDB instance.
-    - The [session.roles.<role>] section defines the authorized action list for specific role and the [session.roles.<role>.<action>] section defines the action attributes for this role.
+    - The [conference.roles.<role>] section defines the authorized action list for specific role and the [conference.roles.<role>.<action>] section defines the action attributes for this role.

 15. Initialize and run agent worker.

     1) Initialize agent workers for the first time execution if necessary

-       For webrtc-agent, video-agent, avstream-agent or recording-agent, follow these steps:
+       For webrtc-agent, video-agent, streaming-agent or recording-agent, follow these steps:

             cd Release-<Version>/
-            [webrtc/video/avstream/recording]_agent/install_deps.sh
+            [webrtc/video/streaming/recording]_agent/install_deps.sh

        If you want to enable GPU-acceleration for video-agent through Media Server Studio, follow these steps: